yujuem/12740project.github.io/README.md

 - To transfer the non-electrical signals into electronic signals through Analog to Digital Converters (ADC).

-- To porocess the digital data properly (eliminate noise, guarantee objectivity, utility, and integrity of the signals).
+- To process the digital data properly (eliminate noise, guarantee objectivity, utility, and integrity of the signals).

 - To expand the real-world application (be able to control the keyboard, do some basic operations like moving forward, backward and pause based on the hand motion detected).